 There's a fine line between "easy to grow" and "out of control."
 Some self-seeding plants can overtake an entire garden.
-Be careful with garlic chives, sea oats, morning glories (left) and mint.
+Be careful with garlic chives, sea oats, morning glories (pictured) and mint.

 #12: Think evergreen

 Choosing a tree?
 Deciduous trees drop leaves, twigs, and seed pods that need raking, bagging or shredded.
-Though evergreens like the white fir (left) may drop pinecones or needles, they aren't as demanding.
+Though evergreens like the white fir (pictured) may drop pinecones or needles, they aren't as demanding.